angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 - Teferi, Time Raveler
 :::

-### 3. What list should I start on?
+## What list should I start on?
 What is the *best* list to play?

-If you want a proven and effective list then look at either top placing finishers for high player events on [TCDecks](https://www.tcdecks.net/archetype.php?archetype=Doomsday&format=Legacy) or head to the Doomsday discord server and check out the #decklists-archive channel.
+If you want a proven and effective list then look at either top placing finishers for high player events on [TCDecks](https://www.tcdecks.net/archetype.php?archetype=Doomsday&format=Legacy) or head to the Doomsday discord server and check out the `#decklists-archive` channel.
 Successful lists and placements are posted there regularly to ensure new technology / strategy is communicated out.
 There is no defined *best* list so just go with the list/lists that seem to be most prevalent as those are likely to be considered *best* at the time.

-### 4. Is there a list of common/all Doomsday piles?
+## Is there a list of common/all Doomsday piles?
 What is the most common pile I should learn?

 Historically there was a spreadsheet that had an ever-growing list of pre-prescribed piles based on certain criteria but this was for the old DDFT